shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-directly-from-a-publisher.md

 ---
-title : Microsoft Monetize - Buy Mobile Inventory Directly from a Publisher description : Learn steps to go through to buy mobile inventory directly from a publisher. ms.date: 10/28/2023
+title : Buy Mobile Inventory Directly from a Publisher description : Learn steps to go through to buy mobile inventory directly from a publisher. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Buy mobile inventory directly from a publisher
+# Buy mobile inventory directly from a publisher

 This document describes the process you have to go through to buy mobile inventory directly from a publisher; it involves the following steps: